The real story behind Trump's claim that Paris would kill 2.7 million jobs

 Massive job losses.
 Lower wages.
 Shuttered factories.
-Brownouts and blackouts .
+Brownouts and blackouts.

 That's the grim future that President Trump said he was trying to avoid when he announced that the United States will withdraw from the Paris climate change deal.